motspilot Documentation

 run motspilot pipeline

-Approve Each Phase
+Approve Each Phase (only when AUTO_APPROVE="none")

 Review summary after each phase → [A]pprove, [R]eject with feedback, or [V]iew full artifact.
+Skipped entirely under the default AUTO_APPROVE="all".

 Auto-Archive